etalab/pseudononymizer/README.md

+# This project is no longer in development.
+It has been superseeded by https://github.com/etalab-ia/pseudo_api and https://github.com/etalab-ia/pseudo_app

 # A Simple Keras (UKP BiLSTM + CRF) pseudonymization REST 'API'

 ## Description
 This repository contains the code for starting a REST PoC pseudonymizing service.